Code-Institute-Submissions/First-Milestone-Project-18/README.md

 ## **3.2 TOURS PAGE**

-1. The **Tours** page allows the user to see a list of upcoming tours, the dates, countries, states, cities, and venues.
+1. The [**Tours Page**](https://milestone-project-01-kittyjo.c9users.io/tours.html) allows the user to see a list of upcoming tours, the dates, countries, states, cities, and venues.
 (The countries and states are excluded from small screens to prevent the screen from scroll left and right)
 2. The Tours page allows the user to book a concert ticket.
 Clicking on the "Book" button will take the user to the [Booking Page on *The High Kings* Official Website](https://www.thehighkings.com/tour-dates/)